 While the stocks above are investable today, most of the world’s most advanced humanoid robotics companies are still private.
 They’re not accessible through retail brokerages and likely won’t be for years.
 So how do you get access?

 This is where XMAQUINA comes into focus.
 The DAO is designed to give community members access to the robotics ecosystem outside of publicly traded stocks, opening up frontier private deals typically reserved for venture capital.
-Its current portfolio includes Figure AI, Agility Robotics, Apptronik, companies building the core infrastructure for humanoid robotics and physical AI.

 Visit our portfolio at dao.xmaquina.io to explore more.